Abeia1912/CRD_Abeia/README.md

 9. The file is accessed by multi-threading

-Go through the accessing.py file and examples.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.
+Go through the access.py file and output_screenshot.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.

-NAME:ABEIA MK
-UNIVERSITY REGISTER NUMBER:312317205001
-DEPARTMENT:INFORMATION TECHNOLOGY
-COLLEGE:ST.JOSEPH'S COLLEGE OF ENGINEERING
-YOP:2021